 STEP 7.
 We drive down to the jail and post the bond with the jail clerk.
-The defendant was arrested in Santa Ana and sent to the orange county jail there.
+The defendant was arrested in Santa Ana and sent to the Orange County jail there.
 It sometimes takes up to 8 hours to be released from the OC County jail.
 If he was arrested at a smaller jail it could be as quick as 15 minutes.
-Bail bonds in Los Angeles County Jail take about the same amount of time.
+The Los Angeles County Jail takes about the same amount of time.

 STEP 8.
 At this point our service is complete and it is the defendant’s responsibility to appear in court and find adequate legal representation.

 The court appearance is typically set for 45 days from the time of the arrest.
 At this time John will either enter a plea of guilty or not guilty.

 With a plea of guilty, the bond will be exonerated and all parties will be freed from the obligations of the bail agreement.
 With a not guilty plea, the case will still be pending and the Los Angeles bail bond will stay in effect until the case is resolved, or exonerated by the judge for another reason.

 Most issues that arise can be resolved with a simple phone call, and only in exceptionally rare cases, does an indemnitor have to pay the full cost of the bond.
 Know your rights.

 In these cases, the defendant is released with a written promise to appear in court without requiring bail.